peterhry/peterhrynkow.com/_posts/2019-01-07-fishing-with-agiant-net.md

 ### Snapshot Fatigue

+Snapshot tests are easy to create, requiring almost no forethought.
+That's because they place all of the cognitive burden on the reviewer.

-After a while, engineers begin to experience something I call _snapshot fatigue_ and start blindly updating failed snapshots.
+After a while, engineers begin to experience something I call _snapshot fatigue_ and start blindly updating failed snapshots without reviewing them.
 Once that happens, your snapshot tests are pretty much useless.

 ### Do You Need a Snapshot?

 A good test should prevent you from accidentally breaking your component's API.
 By creating a snapshot test, you're essentially declaring that your component's _entire_ rendered output is part of its API.

-In some cases that might be what you want, but often, you want some flexibility to add new features and refactor without breaking your tests.
+In some cases that might be what you want but I'd argue that it makes adding new features and refactoring painful.